chris-marres/irrigation-control-system/README.md

 * The selected item in the menu (where the cursor is) is indicated with blinking of the item.
 This is achieved with the function Blinkable in [Blinking.ino](source/irrigation_control_system/Blinking.ino).
 This function either displays a string on the screen constantly or (if it's state parameter is true) the string blinks with a constant interval.

-* Whenever an alarm is created by the user, the key informations are saved to the EEPROM.
+* Whenever an alarm is created by the user, the key information is saved to the EEPROM.
 In case of power outage or a force reset of the system, the alarms are automatically restored.